 Shahnawaz Tanai.
 A Pashtun.
 Served as Defense Minister in the Communist government of Najibullah (which was left in place after the Soviets withdrew in 1989) but led a failed coup against Najibullah in April 1990.
-Finished an unexpectedly strong 6th place and did well in several Pashtun provinces.
+Finished an unexpectedly strong sixth place and did well in several Pashtun provinces.

 Mirwais Yasini.
 Another strong Pashtun candidate, was viewed as a dark horse possible winner.
 48-year-old deputy speaker of the lower house of parliament, but also without well-known non-Pashtun running mates.
-Finished in 5th place.
+Finished fifth.

 Frozan Fana and Shahla Ata.
 The two women candidates in the race.
 Fana is the wife of the first post-Taliban aviation minister, who was killed during an altercation at Kabul airport in 2002.
 These two candidates are widely given almost no chance of winning, but attracted substantial media attention as trail-blazers.
-Fana finished $7^{th}$ , but Ata finished in $14^{th}$ place.
+Fana finished seventh but Ata finished in 14th place.